 As well as her famous chef dad, Tilly - real name Matilda Ramsay - is known for her TV hosting roles on CBBC as well as her social media presence.

-It was reported earlier this year that Strictly producers were keen to book Tilly for their show however an injury ruled her out of the competition.
+It was reported last year that Strictly producers were keen to book Tilly for their show however an injury ruled her out of the competition.

-Sharing a picture of her arm on social media, Tilly wrote to her followers: "I fell off a seesaw, how's your day going?"
+Sharing a picture of her arm in a cast on social media last July, Tilly wrote to her followers: "I fell off a seesaw, how's your day going?"